flash-forward-reviews/flash-forward-reviews.github.io/_posts/2024-06-08-Fish-Fillets-2.md

 Here’s the tough thing about these reviews; often we are playing games that, like this one (or Off Peak), are genuinely good games.
 But like this game (and Off Peak), they fall into a genre I am not really all that interested in, or they don’t click with me, or I just don’t enjoy it.

 The self-imposed rubric we have set in place here is, “Would I recommend this game?”.
-For me, for Fish Fillet 2, 9/10 that answer would be “no”.
+For me, for Fish Fillets 2, 9/10 that answer would be “no”.

 That 1/10 time would be me recommending this to Sam.